brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-08-culture-unplugged-ipad-edition.md

----
-layout: post
-title: Culture Unplugged iPad Edition
+# Culture Unplugged iPad Edition
----

 Culture Unplugged have released their <a href="http://www.cultureunplugged.com/film_festival_TV/documentary_ipad/">iPad Application</a> where you will discover documentaries and films from around the world from film-makers, activists, grassroots-productions and purpose driven institutions.